Bryan Boulevard

 Joseph M. Bryan Boulevard (often signed as just Bryan Blvd) is a controlled-access corridor connecting Interstate 73 and Interstate 840 with Benjamin Parkway in Greensboro, North Carolina.
 The road formerly extended westward along Interstate 73 and Cornerstone Drive to connect with North Carolina Highway 68.
-It also used to serve as the main entrance for Piedmont Triad International Airport until I-73 was designated, and was once named "Airport Parkway".
-A construction project in 2006 relocated a segment of Bryan Boulevard to make room for the airport's new FedEx hub and third runway.
+It also used to serve as the main entrance for Piedmont Triad International Airport until I-73 was designated and was once named "Airport Parkway."

-In May 2017, Bryan Boulevard was closed west of I-840 for construction of the Future I-73 Corridor.
-Bryan Blvd southwest of I-73 was re-signed as "Cornerstone Drive" and terminates at Regional Road.
-A portion of the road was also removed.

 Bryan Boulevard is designated Secondary Road 2085.